jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 ```
 *^ com.client.backend.graphql.resolvers.BookResolver*

 As you can see, the resolver still calls `dataloader.load(id)` N times.
 But because we use a `BatchLoader`, the call will not happen immediately.
-It will be batched
+Remember that
-until the max batch size has been reached.
+the implementation of our batch loader was asynchronous?
+It will batch all calls until the max batch size has been reached.
+Only after this size has been reached
+it will dispatch the call.
 You can also configure when a batch should be dispatched by setting a [DispatchPredicate](https://github.com/graphql-java/java-dataloader#scheduled-registry-dispatching).

 This way, all calls will be halted and gathered until a batch has been filled.
 Then the batch will be dispatched, which executes the query that fetches the entire
-batch:
+batch.

+A simplified overview of what will happen in the new scenario:

 ![Scenario 2: Batch Loading Resolver](./batch-loading-resolver.png)

+As you can see, the new code will no longer result in N+1 queries - but in 1 query.
+This is way better for database load and will load your data much quicker than brute
+forcing your database with separate queries.

 ## Conclusion

-When building a GraphQL API, make sure to check if your database queries are efficient.
-Using batch loading can reduce the load on your database quite a bit.
+When building a GraphQL API, make sure to check if your resolvers result in efficient database queries.
+When running into the N+1 query problem, using batch loading can reduce the load on your database quite a bit.
 When
 your application grows, it can even prevent very slow load times or even downtime.

-In our case, we discovered that the N+1 query issues were the cause of our problems due
+In our case, we discovered that the cause of our slow load times and eventually database downtime was the N+1 query problem by using application performance
-to application performance monitoring in [Datadog](https://www.datadoghq.com/).
-Make sure to set up good monitoring for your application, so you can tackle these problems before they reach production!
+monitoring in [Datadog](https://www.datadoghq.com/).
+Make sure to set up good monitoring for your application, so you can tackle these problems before they reach
+production!